BigBangData/NaturalLanguageProcessing/README.md

 TODO:

-    - README.md should be the presentation
+    - README.md should NOT be the presentation, create a GitHub page instead
+    - link to projects in portfolio page
     - Create a narrative for all the notebooks and projects
     - Better define project goals and audiences
-    - App idea?
-    - Issue: specific predictions are all over the place
+    - Ex. app idea, input a text, get some result - get user/viewer to interact